-In 2018, 742 asylum claims from unaccompanied children were registered by OFPRA.
-This represents an increase of 24.2 % compared to the 591 asylum claims lodged in 2017.
-After keeping on decreasing since 2011, the number of claims introduced by unaccompanied children has slightly increased in line with the overall number of asylum seekers in Europe.
+In 2021, 867 asylum claims from unaccompanied children were registered by OFPRA.
+This represents an increase of 33% compared to the 653 asylum claims lodged in 2020.
+Statistics on the year 2022 were not available at the time of writing.
+After having steadily decreased since 2011, the number of claims introduced by unaccompanied children has been increasing in line with the overall number of asylum seekers in Europe.
 Yet, it remains very low compared to the overall number of unaccompanied children reported to Childcare Protection.

 OFPRA has sought to improve the protection of unaccompanied children seeking asylum (see also Special Procedural Guarantees).
 According to the Chair of the working group on unaccompanied minors at OFPRA, a number of actions and objectives have been set up:

 - Training protection officers throughout all geographic sections on vulnerabilities, in particular on assessing an asylum claim introduced by an unaccompanied minor and conducting an interview with this category of asylum seekers.